MirelaGTulbure/gaec-lab/content/authors/yurishendryk/_index.md

 user_groups:
 - Alumni
 ---
+Yuri was awarded his PhD for his research, "Integration of multi-sensor remote sensing data for assessment of environmental flows in the Barmah-Millewa Forest."
+He was primarily supervised by Mirela G Tulbure with joint supervisor Mark Broich.

 Yuri currently works as a remote sensing/ machine learning Post Doctoral researcher focusing on precision agriculture at Australia's Commonwealth Scientific and Industrial Research Organisation.